turbonomic/lemur/README.md

 -->

 # **Project LEMUR: Observability and Context**

-Start with documentation on the [wiki](https://github.com/turbonomic/lemur/wiki).
 Developers can use Lemur and [Lemurctl](https://github.com/turbonomic/lemur/wiki/Lemurctl) to understand their microservice applications in the context of the stack, determining whether there are performance issues in application code or architecture, or whether the issue is with the underlying infrastructure.

+>Find **Lemur set up instructions** on the wiki: [Lemur stack](https://github.com/turbonomic/lemur/wiki/Lemur-Installation) and [Lemurctl](https://github.com/turbonomic/lemur/wiki/Lemurctl)

 ### What's Included: Observability + Context
 This free offering is a bundling of 3 observability tools, plus Turbonomic full-stack context.
 In a single UI, you can analyze your applications within the context of the platforms it runs on.